Definition tables¶

 -- Specifies how the texture's alpha channel will be used for rendering.

--- possible values:
+-- Possible values:

--- * "opaque": Node is rendered opaque regardless of alpha channel
+-- Node is rendered opaque regardless of alpha channel.

--- * "clip": A given pixel is either fully see-through or opaque
+-- A given pixel is either fully see-through or opaque

--- depending on the alpha channel being below/above 50% in value
+-- depending on the alpha channel being below/above 50% in value.

--- * "blend": The alpha channel specifies how transparent a given pixel
+-- The alpha channel specifies how transparent a given pixel

--- of the rendered node is
+-- of the rendered node is.
+This comes at a performance cost.

 -- The default is "opaque" for drawtypes normal, liquid and flowingliquid,